 7) Consider all your options.

 In certain situations we may be able to help you structure a lease-option agreement that allows you to rent and sell at the same time – capturing the best of both worlds.
-These kinds of deals can be complicated, but our New Orleans investment experience can help you win.
+These kinds of deals can be complicated, but our Metairie investment experience can help you win.

 8) Compare a few scenarios.

-We’ll help you determine prices for any property near New Orleans – if you sold it today without doing any work, the highest price the market will bear, and the projected value of keeping it as a rental (along with the costs).
+We’ll help you determine prices for any property near Metairie – if you sold it today without doing any work, the highest price the market will bear, and the projected value of keeping it as a rental (along with the costs).